ucsils/primo_snippets/ucsc/ill-renew.md

 # Solution

-The code responds to the prmLoansAfter element on the Loans summary page.
+Uses the prmLoansAfter component on the Loans summary page.
 It checks each prm-loan to see if it is alma renewable, and if not it adds a button to the actions available for the loan.
 The button leads to an external form that is able to accept URL parameters to pre-fill the form elements with metadata from the loan.

 ## CSS